sudosu404/tailnet-lib/docs/content/_index.md

   >}}
   {{< hextra/feature-card
     title="Free"
-    subtitle="TSDPRoxy is free, open source and always will be."
+    subtitle="Tailnet is free, open source and always will be."
   >}}
   {{< hextra/feature-card
     title="And More..."